-When the parents have agreed on the child’s housing arrangements, guardianship, visitation rights and child maintenance support, the child welfare supervisor (lastenvalvoja) of your municipality can confirm the agreement.
+When the parents have agreed on the child’s housing arrangements, guardianship, visitation rights and child maintenance support, the child welfare supervisor (lastenvalvoja) of your area can confirm the agreement.
 An agreement confirmed by the child welfare supervisor is as official as a court decision.

 If you are unable to reach an agreement

 If you are unable to reach an agreement concerning living arrangements, guardianship, visitation rights and child maintenance support, you can seek help from family mediation (perheasioiden sovittelu).
 If you cannot reach an agreement despite mediation, you must ask your District Court to give a ruling on the matter.
 The court will take into consideration the child’s best interest and his or her own wishes.

-Ask more about family mediation from the social services of your municipality.
+Ask more about family mediation from the social services of your area.

 Always consider the child’s best interest while making decisions on his or her living arrangements.